asahinet/sakai-test-suite/README.md

 ### Configuration

-The following system properties are available:
+The following system properties are available.
+These should be sent to the as JVM properties to your execution context.

 - target.browser